-Hydrogen, methane, and VOC sampling is performed using sampling concepts found in EPA Compendium Method TO-15.
+VOC sampling is performed using sampling concepts found in EPA Compendium Method TO-15.
 Analysis of the samples is performed at a contract laboratory using standard operating procedures that may be based on the concepts found in TO-15, the draft EPA Contract Laboratory Program Volatile Organics Analysis of Ambient air in Canisters (EPA, 1994), EPA Method SW-846 8260B (EPA, 1996), or ASTM International D-1946 (ASTM, 2006).
-Additional program details can be found in WP 12-VC.01, Volatile Organic Compound Monitoring Plan, and WP 12-VC.03, Hydrogen and Methane Monitoring Plan.
-The results for both programs are reported semi-annually in data summary reports and annually in the ASER.
+Additional program details can be found in WP 12-VC.01, Volatile Organic Compound Monitoring Plan.
+The results for the program are reported semi-annually in data summary reports and annually in the ASER.